Danah-R/WIJHA/README.md

 Each recommendation is displayed using an interactive card that includes:

-- Multiple images
+- Images of the place that is recommendedfor them
-- Place name
+- The place's name
-- Location icon
+- A location icon
-- Favorite icon
+- A favorite icon
-- Short description
+- A description of the place and why the place satisfies their interests

 Users can tap a card to expand it and view more information.
 The other cards shrink when a card is selected.